JAMINI ROY

 What is a serigraph?

 Serigraphs are a type of high quality, limited edition screen print made on high quality paper in collaboration with the artist.
-Each print is numbered and signed by the artist.
+Each print is numbered.

 What is the serigraphic printing process?